mlc-mlapis/docs/src/knowledge-base/how-to-do/how-to-prepare-phpmyadmin-application-kit.md

 If you are used to using **phpMyAdmin** for the administration of MariaDB (MySQL) databases, you will probably be interested in how to install it within the Zerops [PHP service](/documentation/services/runtimes/php.html) to administrate the Zerops [MariaDB (MySQL) service](/documentation/services/databases/mariadb.html).

 <!-- markdownlint-disable DOCSMD004 -->
-::: info When using only the Windows platform if you don't have the possibility to get any native Linux or Mac platform, or if you're not familiar with them, you will probably welcome using a standard installation of the Windows Subsystem for Linux (WSL2) according to the official procedure on [Microsoft website](https://docs.microsoft.com/windows/wsl/install-win10).
+::: info When only using the Windows platform if you can't get a native Linux or Mac platform, or if you're not familiar with them, you will probably welcome using standard installation of the Windows Subsystem for Linux (WSL2) according to the official procedure on [Microsoft website](https://docs.microsoft.com/windows/wsl/install-win10).
 You will also need to install [Node.js](https://docs.microsoft.com/windows/dev-environment/javascript/nodejs-on-wsl) on WSL2. **The reason for using WSL2 comes from issues related to unwanted file permission changes when doing this natively on the Windows platform.**
 :::
 <!-- markdownlint-enable DOCSMD004 -->

-The following step-by-step instructions can help you to go through the process easily.
-It's supposed that you already created your project in Zerops GUI and an empty PHP service (not connected to any repository).
-You can use a [service import](/documentation/services/runtimes/php.html#simple-import-example-in-the-yaml-syntax) functionality for it.
+The following step-by-step instructions can help you through the process with ease.
+It's assumed that you have already created your project in Zerops GUI and an empty PHP service (not connected to any repository).
+You can use the [service import](/documentation/services/runtimes/php.html#simple-import-example-in-the-yaml-syntax) functionality for it.

-1. Open a new **Bash** / **Zsh** terminal window (coming also from the WSL2 installation).
+1. Open a new **Bash** / **Zsh** terminal window (also from the WSL2 installation).
 It will be open in `/home/<username>` on Linux or `/Users/<username>` on Mac directory by default.

 2. Install **curl** program using the command ==`sudo apt install curl`== on Linux or ==`brew install curl`== on Mac if you didn't do so before.